 There was no table-lighter on this coffee-table, so I reached into the pocket of my suit, which was now a very lightweight white linen, and I found a lighter.
 I lit her cigarette.

-“Please relax, darling,” she said.
+“Please relax, dear,” she said.
 “Jimmy’s safely down in Manila.”

 At a wild guess, I supposed Jimmy to be her husband.
 Mr. Biddle.